The Savela Law Firm, P.C. - 720-260-7392

 The test you choose once you are arrested is very important.
 There are tons of considerations that could be specific to you or your situation during the particular stop.
 There are many myths about how to handle this portion of the stop.
 In addition, there is confusion between these tests and the PBT.
 Simply, if arrested, choose a test.
 If you want the best chance at an accurate result, choose blood.

 Some confusion stems from the fact that most officers have a PBT in their cars.
 People get this confused with the chemical test of your breath.
 The chemical test of your breath is conducted on the Intoxilyzer 5000 EN.
-[It is about to change to the Intoxilyzer 9000.]
+[It has changed to the Intoxilyzer 9000.]
 This is a machine that is similar in size to a VCR.
 The majority of these machines are housed at police stations, including jails.
 They are sensitive to interference, including radio frequency and air pollutants.
 It is possible to place one of these machines in a van.
 It is highly unlikely that a police officer has one in her/his car.
-Generally you have to be taken somewhere to conduct this test for DUI.
+Generally you have to be taken somewhere to conduct this test for DUI in Boulder, Longmont and Broomfield.

 The Intoxilyzer has flaws.
 The machine has a very difficult time accurately measuring alcohol in people who suffer from gastroesophagal reflux disease (GERD).
 Given the prevalence of heart burn remedy advertisements on television, I suspect that many people may have this medical condition.
 Further, the machine may mistake other volatile chemicals for alcohol.
 People that work with chemicals, paint, or gasoline may absorb them into the skin and release them through the lungs.
 The machine thinks it is alcohol.
 This machine does not measure the temperature of your breath.
 If your breath temperature is high, then your result will be high.
 Studies show a person’s temperature varies by several degrees throughout the day.
 There are many other flaws with the Intoxilyzer.
 The flaws make it easier than the blood test to attack at the DMV hearing and at trial.
 Breathing patterns can increase your result (hyperventilation prior to blowing can lower your breath temperature by several degrees, lowering your result).